Mouldy Old Dough: In popular culture

 It was one of the choices of Jarvis Cocker when he appeared on the long-running BBC Radio 4 programme Desert Island Discs.

 In a 1990 interview, Norman Quentin Cook (later known as Fatboy Slim) revealed it was the first record he ever bought.

 Various cover recordings appear in multiple V/Vm albums, such as the 1999 album AuralOffalWaffleTenPintsOfBitterAndABagOfPorkScratchings.

 Since 1972, the track has played over the PA system at the beginning of Oldham Athletic A.F.C. home games, which coincided with the club rising from the fourth Division to the second Division.

 The song was covered by British group Shades of Green, and featured on their first album Rockin' Poppin' Ravin, released in 1973 by Windmill Records, London (WMD 164 stereo).

 The song is widely regarded as the 'theme song' for the sport of Banger racing, where it is played at the start of races during the 'rolling lap'.

 It also regained attention in New Zealand in the early 1990s after its use in a television advertisement for Instant Kiwi scratchcards.

+It was also featured in a PlayStation 2 advertisement where a robot was shown dancing to the song.